 Skip to Main Content Skip to bottom Skip to Chat, Email, Text

-Whether they are teaching basic arithmetic to a grade school class or guiding graduate students through complex and advanced concepts, all educators have the same need:
+Whether teaching basic arithmetic to a grade school class or guiding graduate students through complex and advanced concepts, all educators have the same need:

 They must understand how students learn.

 To answer this question, educators often use concepts derived from educational learning theories.
-Combining classroom experience with psychological concepts, educators can optimize the way they teach.
+Combining classroom experience, teaching pedagogy and psychological concepts, educators can optimize the way they teach and apply the necessary principles for each group.
+For instance, principles of adult learning can help guide professors, while other learning theories may be better suited for elementary learners.

-For educators, understanding cognitive learning can help them develop effective lesson plans.
+For educators, understanding cognitivism can help them effectively plan curriculum and instruction.
 For everyone else, the theory’s principles are helpful for understanding how the mind works and how to learn more effectively.

-At the center of the cognitive learning theory sits the concept of cognition, which Britannica.com defines as “all conscious and unconscious processes by which knowledge is accumulated, such as perceiving, recognizing, conceiving and reasoning.”
+At the center of cognitivism sits the concept of cognition, which Britannica.com defines as “all conscious and unconscious processes by which knowledge is accumulated, such as perceiving, recognizing, conceiving and reasoning.”

 “Knowledge,” as understood by cognitive theorists, is the cognitive processing of what something is and what something is not, from concepts as simple as a young student identifying animals from a picture book to something more complex such as weighing the pros and cons of eating meat.

 Psychologist Jean Piaget developed the first cognitive psychology theories in the 1930s from his work with infants and young children.
 Behaviorism, which was the prevailing psychological theory at the time, focused solely on behaviors that could be observed externally.
-Behaviorists argued that these behaviors were a result of a subject’s interaction with external events and actions.
+Behaviorists argued that this was a result of a subject’s interaction with external events and actions.

 What's the difference between cognitivism and constructivism?

-To make the distinction clear, constructivists emphasize learners actively participating in building knowledge.
-For cognitivists, active participation is not necessarily important.
-Much of the knowledge-building process happens passively, according to cognitivists.
+While constructivists emphasize learners actively participating in building knowledge, for cognitivists, active participation is not necessarily important.
+Much of the knowledge-building process happens passively in the cognitivism theory, emphasizing processes like memory and perception.
+For constructivists, learners build their sense of understanding the world around them through social interactions and experiences.
 In practice, cognitivists are not as eager as constructivists to discard lectures and textbooks in favor of more participatory teaching methods.
+Both theories changed the way educators thought about learning environments and assessment strategies.

 Accommodation and assimilation in cognitive psychology